 • Broil the poblano pepper.
 Add the whole poblano pepper to a baking sheet and drizzle with 1 tablespoon of the olive oil.
 Broil on high for 10-12 minutes, flipping halfway.
 Do not place on parchment paper or it will burn, keep directly on the baking sheet.
 One charred, allow to sit at room temperature for 5-10 minutes, then peel the skin off.

-• In the same large skillet used to cook the garlic and onion, heat the remaining tablespoon of oil over medium heat.
-Rip the block of tofu into smaller chunks and lightly fry in the pan for 5 minutes, stirring occasionally.
+• Pan-fry the tofu.
+In the same large skillet used to cook the garlic and onion, heat the remaining tablespoon of oil over medium heat.
+Rip the block of tofu into smaller chunks and pan-fry for 5 minutes, stirring occasionally.ย Using a potato masher, mash the crispy tofu into a uniform texture, similar to tofu scramble.

 • Serve hot as desired.
 Enjoy!